Interactions-disorder duality and critical phenomena in nodal semimetals, dilute gases and other systems

 Furthermore, the mapping allows to predict new phenomena, e.g. phase transitions, in disordered and interacting systems dual to previously known phenomena.
 The duality can also be applied to map interacting systems to non-Hermitian disordered systems (by, e.g., applying the version of the mapping to attractive interactions to systems with repulsive interactions or by skipping the ``Hermitisation'' step in the described construction of the mapping).
 It can thus be used to explore and describe phase transitions and other phenomena in systems described by non-Hermitian Hamiltoanians ~\cite{Konotop:nonHermitianHamiltonians,YoshidaHatsugai:nonHermitianReview,Varguet:nonHermitianReview,ShenFu:nonHermitianTopology,HatanoNelson:VortexNonHermitian}, which we leave for future studies.

 Using this mapping, we predict novel non-Anderson disorder driven transitions, such as the disorder-driven transition in nodal semimetals dual to the BEC-vacuum transition known previously for interacting bosonic systems.
 We confirm the existence of such a transition by rigorous microscopic calculations.
-Based on the established duality we also expect a novel disorder-driven transition in 3D nodal-line semimetals.
+Based on the established duality we also expect a novel disorder-driven transition in 3D nodal-line semimetals and new interaction-driven transitions in systems with power-law dispersions.

 Other questions that remain to be investigated is the role of the non-perturbative (instantonic) effects on the predicted phenomena as well as the possibility of spontaneously generated relevant operators that may change the criticality at the phase transitions~\cite{SbierskiSyzranov:Thouless}.